jet-sony/Nota/presentations/diffusion_rl/diffusion_rl.md

 ## Agenda

 1. What is Diffusion?
-2. Diffusion Policy (Behaviour Cloning)
+2. Diffusion Policies (Behaviour Cloning)
-3. Classifier Guided Diffusion
-4. Diffusion Offline RL
+3. Diffusion for Offline RL
-5. Diffusion Online RL

 ---